AbderrahmaneOd/spring-petclinic-devops-cicd/readme.md

 1. Install Maven and JDK 17 in Jenkins Global Tool Configuration
 2. Add SSH credentials for Tomcat server access
+3. Add credentials in `~/.m2/settings.xml` to connect to Nexus Repository
-3. Create a new Jenkins Pipeline project
+4. Create a new Jenkins Pipeline project
-4. Copy the `Jenkinsfile` file to your Jenkins project
+5. Copy the `Jenkinsfile` file to your Jenkins project

 ### 2. Jenkinsfile Environment Variables